 - We all know how hard it can be to make up the last 500 words, but when doing this try to make sure that you don’t end up putting random waffle in your essay that will cause you to not gain any marks.
-Try to make everything you say relevant to the question, if you are struggling looking at the assignment criteria might help.
+Try to make everything you say relevant to the question if you are struggling to look at the assignment criteria might help.

 - Remember to always save your work.
 Write a sentence or paragraph and save.
 Save even after a word.
 After losing an essay last year when my laptop broke, I can’t stress enough about how important it is to save and back up work in multiple places.

 - Make sure you do sleep.
 Do not live off of energy drinks or coffee for assignment season.
 Lack of sleep means you make stupid mistakes and means you will crash faster than if you sleep normally.
 Try to establish some kind of sleeping pattern.

 - Think of the word count.
-Just because something doesn’t make sense at that moment doesn’t mean you can’t reword it at later point so that it then makes sense.
+Just because something doesn’t make sense at that moment doesn’t mean you can’t reword it at a later point so that it then makes sense.
 Even if you think that something is rubbish don’t get rid of it until you meet the word count.
 Remember to check if quotes are included and if there are any limits on how long they can be.
 Don’t forget you may be able to go 10% under or over the word limit as well.

 - Do the reading for the course (or at least what the assignment is on) and have some idea of what the reference you include say.
 Obviously for assignments you need to have some idea of what you’re talking about and use relevant information for that assignment.

 - And finally, if you are going to pull an all-nighter: make sure you’ve got snacks and water – as sustenance is important for the long night you will have ahead of you.
 Take blankets and a couple of pillows, it doesn’t hurt to get comfortable.